Homebuyers

 The USDA loans are governed by the U.S. Department of Agriculture and it is the first loan option that offers a 100% financing mortgage for homebuyers.
 This means that they have no down payment requirements that buyers will need to meet before qualifying, making this choice attractive to those looking to buy a house with no down payment as a first-time homebuyer.
 They are limited to rural areas and have other requirements as well.

-Here are some requirements that will need to be met before qualifying for this choice:
+Here are some requirements that will need to be met before qualifying for a USDA loan:

 VA Home Loans with No Down Payment